 Organising a Taquile Island homestay

 Word of mouth directed us to Inka’s Rest Hostel in Puno.
 Lake Titicaca homestays can be organised with Gilda and Ricardo (they just laugh all of the time, such lovely vibes!) on arrival and this warm and friendly hostel is close to the main street in Puno.
 Comfortable private rooms start at £13 and spacious dorms come in at just under £6.
-Showers are hot which is great for itching those mosquito bites (pack or a DEET free alternative such Avon So Soft for Peru).
+Showers are hot which is great for itching those mosquito bites (pack OFF! or a DEET free alternative such Avon So Soft for Peru).
 An exceptional buffet breakfast is included in the price (it’s not just ‘pan and jam’ for once!) and this kicks off at 6am which suits most travellers who are using Puno as a gateway to Uros Floating islands (touristy), Amantani Island (less touristy) and Taquile Island (not touristy at all).

 Check rates and availability: Inka’s Rest Hostel